-Strategy Consulting vs. Management Consulting Differences
+Strategy Consulting vs Management Consulting (2026)

-Author: Taylor Warfield, Former Bain Manager and Interviewer
+Author: Taylor Warfield, Former Bain Manager and interviewer

-Understanding the difference matters because it affects which firms you target, what kind of work you'll do, and where your career goes after consulting.
+All strategy consultants are management consultants, but not all management consultants do strategy work.
+Understanding this difference matters because it affects which firms you target, what kind of work you do day to day, and where your career goes after consulting.

 But first, a quick heads up: